JacobMacInnis/agent_cortex_v2/README.md

 3. **Calculator Tool** — `What is 5 * 7 + 15?`
    → Routes through a custom calculator tool to evaluate the expression.

+4. **Short-Term-Memory** — `My name is Jacob.` then later: `What is my name?`
+   → Agent remembers and recalls personal facts.

+5. **Long-Term-Memory** — The agent determins if input is long term storage desirable and stores in a local vector database. upon shutting the agent down and startup up later it is able to recall information about the user that it had saved.
+   → Agent remembers and recalls personal facts.

+6. **Python REPL** — `sum([1, 2, 3])`
+   → Executes Python code securely using a local interpreter.

 Each query is interpreted by the ReAct-based agent and routed to the appropriate tool — all executed **locally** with no API calls or internet billing of an LLM.
 The websearch is real though but not using outside LLMs for reasoning.

 ---